dan0102dan/exchangel/web/README.md

 - **Data Fetching**: When a search query is entered, the `searchData` function fetches data from the server based on the query.
 The fetched results are displayed as `Cell` components.

-- **Navigation**: Users can click on a `Cell` component to navigate to a detailed view of the selected cryptocurrency, with its additional information displayed.
+- **Navigation**: Users can click on a `Cell` component to navigate to a detailed view of the selected cryptocurrency, with additional information about it displayed.

 ### Data Dependencies